 I have been a proud member of the Barton faculty since the fall of 2008.
 The Department of Psychology is what I currently call “home.”
 I teach several different psychology courses including, but not limited to, Introductory Psychology, Developmental Psychology, Abnormal Psychology, and Psychology of Aging.
 I received my master’s degree from East Carolina University; and I now live in Nashville with my husband, David; my dog, Snickers; and my two cats, Norman and Twitch.
 In my free time, I enjoy reading and spending time with my family.
 I love teaching, and I especially love teaching psychology.
 I look forward to meeting all of you!

-- Leadership: Putting Your Best Foot Forward
+- (ALL SESSIONS: FULL) Leadership: Putting Your Best Foot Forward

 What are the differences between effective leaders and managers?
 Are you either one?
 Do you have the ability to work collaboratively, resolve conflict, take responsibility and distribute responsibility?
 This course will explore the historical perspective of effective and ineffective leaders and different leadership styles.
 Through collaboration, we will analyze each other’s strengths and weaknesses and assist each other in development of individualized leadership styles.